BenchaminDimitriu/Ecom22_TeamProject/README.md

 3. access my seller statistic such as its number of sold item, number of item the seller have.

-4. access a cart that can add/delete/view details of items.
+4. access a cart that can add/delete/view details of items that can be bought now but not bidding items.

 5. access a checkout/payment where I can input my information to pay for my purchases.